Azizan Ariffin: Military career

-Azizan has had a prosperous air force aviator career.
+Azizan has had a successful air force aviator career.
 He has flown varieties of aircraft in RMAF arsenal including CT/4s, Aermacchi MB-326H, Bulldog B 100, Cessna 402B, BAe 125, Fokker F28, Pilatus PC-7, Falcon 900 and also C-130 Hercules.

 Among the tasks he has held include Squadron Leader in VIP Squadron and examiner, chief instructor and instructor at the RMAF Flying Academy.
 He also was a member of the RMAF Acrobatic Team — the Taming Sari Team.

 Azizan was promoted to Lieutenant Colonel and began to work in command and staff related task at all three branches of the Malaysian Armed Forces.
 Among the important tasks he has held include as Defence Advisor for Islamabad, Pakistan, Director (Training) at the Air Force Command and Chief-of-staff for 2nd Air Division.
 Azizan then promoted to General officer in 1996 and given task as the Chief of 2nd Air Division.
 He was later appointed Commandant for Air Force College and Malaysian Armed Force Academy (Akademi Angkatan Tentera Malaysia — ATMA) (now National Defence University of Malaysia — UPNM).

 Azizan then held position of Chief of Air Operation (Panglima Operasi Udara) and Deputy Chief of Air Force (Timbalan Panglima Tentera Udara) before appointed the 15th Chief of Air Force (Panglima Tentera Udara — PTU) on 30 October 2006.

 On 1 September 2009, Azizan made history by becoming the first Chief of Defence Forces from RMAF.
 Azizan is the second non-army Chief of Defence Forces after Admiral Mohammad Anwar Mohd Nor.
 The Chief of Defence Forces' position is usually dominated by the Malaysian Army.